Talks2Bots/wastwrites/_pure_human/2025-08-04-just-dance.md

 layout: post
 title: "Just Dance"
 date: 2025-08-04 19:52:20
-category: fiction
 ---

 Just Dance

-“We need to go,” Emily said, keeping her tone measured.
-“The day’s final show is on in five minutes and the crowd's waiting,” Emily stood over Logan, looking fetching in her simmering gown that hugged her slender waist and opened into a full skirt the color of pink coral.
+{% newthought '“We need to go,” Emily said, keeping her tone measured.' %} “The day’s final show is on in five minutes and the crowd's waiting,” Emily stood over Logan, looking fetching in her simmering gown that hugged her slender waist and opened into a full skirt the color of pink coral.
 She was well into her fifties, but her figure was trim and her attitude perky.

 <!--more-->